mzimbres/rtcpp/README.md

 RTCPP
 ============

   The idea of this project is to implement real-time data structures and algorithms in C++.
-Most of what is implemented here was taken from the book "The Art of Computer programming Vol. 1 and 3".
+Most of what is implemented here was taken from the book "The Art of Computer Programming Vol. 1 and 3".

+  "Realtime" here means there is an upper bound on how long the system takes to respond or execute a task.
+This requirement exclude the use of dynamic allocations (with system calls) and the use of exceptions since they introduce unpredicted behaviour.

 Node based
 =============

-  (This is still unfinished work)
   Some of the problems when using standard node-based containers (with default allocators) are: